vitaly-t/retry-async/README.md

 # retry-async

-Straight up retry-async optimized implementation for copy-n-paste, without any nonsense.
+Straight up retry-async optimized implementation for copy-n-paste (no library)

 Just copy [./src/retry-async.ts](./src/retry-async.ts) into your project, and you're good to go ;)